Pleading the Fifth in an IRS Audit

 For instance, trying to evade or defeat a tax liability (tax fraud) is a felony under Internal Revenue Code Section 7201.
 Under Section 7201, one type of tax evasion is a willful attempt to avoid or defeat a tax assessment, and the other type of tax evasion is a willful attempt to avoid or defeat the payment of tax.
 For example, if you try to transfer assets to stop the IRS from figuring out your true tax liability, or you file a false return omitting income or claiming false deductions, this is trying to avoid an assessment.
 Willful underreporting is an effort to evade the correct assessment of tax.
 An evasion of payment happens once the tax that is owed has already been established, and there is an affirmative concealment of money.

-If you have already tried to evade or defeat a tax liability and believe that you are being audited for that reason, it may be appropriate to plead the Fifth with the help of an attorney in connection with answering questions.
+If you have already tried to evade or defeat a tax liability and believe that you are being audited for that reason, it may be appropriate to plead the Fifth with the help of an IRS audit attorney at our Los Angeles firm in connection with answering questions.
 In order to claim the Fifth Amendment privilege during an audit, you must face a real and substantial hazard of incrimination, and each answer or the act of producing each record must be sufficiently incriminating and testimonial to trigger the privilege.

 On the other hand, the Fifth Amendment does not allow you to claim blanket protection so that you may refuse to give the IRS your income or expense information.
 If you are not able to identify the incriminating nature of information sought by the IRS, a court is likely to find the risk of self-incrimination insubstantial and will require you to provide the information sought.Consult a Knowledgeable Los Angeles Lawyer for Your IRS Audit Concerns